zblurx/certsync/README.md

   -hashes LMHASH:NTHASH
                         NTLM hashes, format is LMHASH:NTHASH -no-pass              don't ask for password (useful for -k) -k                    Use Kerberos authentication.
 Grabs credentials from ccache file (KRB5CCNAME) based on target parameters.
-If valid credentials cannot be found, it will use the ones specified in the command line -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits) -use-kcache           Use Kerberos authentication from ccache file (KRB5CCNAME) -kdcHost KDCHOST      FQDN of the domain controller.
+If valid credentials cannot be found, it will use the ones specified in the command line -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits) -kdcHost KDCHOST      FQDN of the domain controller.
 If omitted it will use the domain part (FQDN) specified in the target parameter

 connection options: